26 Types of Bats Found In Texas! (ID GUIDE)

 hoary bat range map

 Though the Hoary Bat is not endangered, it does suffer a loss in numbers because of wind turbines.
-Hoarys’ migrate each year back and forth from North America to Central America, and it’s thought that they confuse the wind turbine with being a tree as they seek a place to rest.
-As you can imagine, these bats meet a horrible death.
+Hoarys migrate each year back and forth from North America to Central America, and it’s thought that they confuse the wind turbine with a tree as they seek a place to rest.

 #3.
 Silver-haired Bat